Song of Count Timo: Interpretation

 The poem moves from praise of the king as the source of justice, to praise of his representative, to critique of Timo's methods and finally to the consequences for Timo of disrespecting what is holy.
 According to Warren Brown, the poem is "an unmistakable warning: the representatives of the secular authority should respect the sanctity of the holy or suffer the consequences."

 The ceremony to restore the spring was probably a recent event.
 Since the poet does not mention Bishop Hitto's presence, it probably took place during his journey to Rome, which is also when the poem was probably written.

 Two supernatural occurrences in the poem—the drying up of the spring and the death of Timo's dog—result from dogs drinking from a spring.
 Amos Bronner suggests that this is not the mere motif of dogs defiling the holy but that there was a live dispute over whether the spring used for healing the sick could also be used to water dogs.
 The death of Timo's dog demonstrates the competing authority of the church, whose clergy restored the spring.

-The harsh corporal punishments the poet attributes to Timo's court are uncommon in the sources but probably reflect harsh reality of justice for the poorest and unfree.
+The harsh corporal punishments the poet attributes to Timo's court are uncommon in the sources but probably reflect the harsh reality of justice for the poorest and unfree.

-Jakob Bummer accused the poet of combining an "enlightened" attitude to the ordeal but a "naïve" stance towards miracles.
+Jakob Bummer accused the poet of combining an "enlightened" attitude to the ordeal with a "naïve" stance towards miracles.
 He proposed that the poet's attitude towards the ordeal was borrowed from another authority, such as Agobard.
 A more serious criticism of the poet is that his condemnation of the ordeal is inconsistent with his apparent appeal to divine justice to explain the death of Timo's dog.
 Bronner explores several solutions to this puzzle, including that the poet was opposed to Timo surrendering his authority to the community or to the elements of water and fire (as the ordeal required).